GuruMaps/iOSManual/03-settings.md

 ### Contact Us

-If you have faced a problem - here you can contact Support via email.
+If you have faced a problem - here you can contact Support via email (**internet connection required**).